What rights do autistic students have in Ontario schools?

 If you were not consulted, the IEP is incomplete.

 At one board, 95% of IEP files had no documented evidence of parent consultation.
 Reg.
 181/98 s.
-6(2) requires the IEP to be developed *in consultation with the parent*.
+6(6) requires the principal to *consult with the parent* in developing the IEP.
 The legal threshold is not "we sent it home" — it is consultation.
 If your input is not in the record, ask why.

 Finding § 4.2.4